amirdrljevic/avengers/README.md

 # AVENGERS APP

-This a simple app that contains the following:
+This is a simple app that contains the following:
 * Users can register.
 * Users can create a post,
-* Users can comment on their own or another user’s posts.
+* Users can comment on their own or other user’s posts.
 * User can edit his/her user profile or delete the account.
 * Also, a guest may browse posts, view them and read comments, but if a guest tries to comment on a post, they will be prompted to login or register.
 * Users can see all posts but only are able to edit or delete their own posts, not others.